-The Philanthropy Australia National Conference brings the philanthropic sector and broader community together with the world’s best thinkers, strategists and leading voices to act as a catalyst for change.
+The Philanthropy Australia National Conference brought the philanthropic sector and broader community together with the world’s best thinkers, strategists and leading voices to act as a catalyst for change.

-The effects of the global COVID-19 pandemic will be long-lasting and it’s critical that the philanthropic sector comes together to connect, share learnings, experiences and best-practice approaches to support the new environment and long-term recovery.
+The effects of the global COVID-19 pandemic were long-lasting and it was critical that the philanthropic sector came together to connect, share learnings, experiences and best-practice approaches to support the new environment and long-term recovery.

-Themed ‘What does the future need from us, now?’, the 2021 Philanthropy Australia National Conference online program will focus on what our Australian and global communities need from philanthropy as we move forward into a changed future, and work to build back better together.
+The 2021 Philanthropy Australia National Conference interactive online program focused on what our Australian and global communities need from philanthropy as we move forward into a changed future, and work to build back better together.

-The thought-provoking program will unpack and debate the future needs of our society and the role of philanthropy in addressing these challenges, and ask: which directions should we take?
+On 21-22 April, the thought-provoking sessions program unpacked and debated the future needs of our society and the role of philanthropy in addressing these challenges, asking: which directions should we take?
 Who decides?
 And based on what evidence or signals?